TIY-TN-FEE-2016-spring/gitbook/week-2/day-4/index.md

 * What is not going well (what are you struggling with)?
 * What's something you'd like to share not about code?
 * What's something you've learned

+### Common Wins

+* Starting to get Flexbox
+* Keep things simple
+* Look at what you know compared to last week
+* Dev Tools are your friend
+* Don't stare at code, try things out

+### Common Struggles

+* Catch what you can from class
+* Writing TOO MUCH code (side effects)
+* Line-Height
+* Positioning
+* Box Sizing
+* Timing and Backlog

 ## Topics